jkamenik/orig-blog/source/_posts/2013-06-12-comcast-fail.markdown

 #### June 5th, 2013 - Sign up ####

-Wednesday was a rough day and we decided to eat go to the mall to eat dinner.
-After dinner we walked the mall and ended up in a Best Buy.
+Wednesday was a rough day and we decided to go to the mall to eat dinner.
+After dinner we walked the mall and ended up in a Big Box store.
 We were looking at the $199 Chromebook when **A** approached us.

 `Yes we are a emotional eaters.`